HewlettPackard/Docker-SimpliVity/docs-src/promgraf-k8s/promgraf-k8s-playbooks.md

 ## Prometheus

-For convenience, the playbook sets up a NodePort so that the Prometheus UI can be accessed on port `33090`.
+For convenience, the playbook sets up a NodePort so that the Prometheus UI can be accessed on port `33090`, as shown in the following code extract:

 ```
 # kubectl -n monitoring patch svc prometheus-k8s --type='json' -p '[{"op":"replace","path":"/spec/type","value":"NodePort"}]'